johnwcowan/r7rs-work/PathnamesPython.md

 `(path->file-uri `*path*`)`

 Returns a file URI corresponding to *path*.
 If *path* is not absolute, an error is signaled.
+Note that in a UNC pathname, the UNC host corresponds to the URI host, so such file URIs begin with two slashes rather than three.

 ## Path operations

+`(path-reserved? `*path*`)`

+Returns `#t` if any part of *path* contains a character invalid in a Windows path (see `parse-windows-path`), or contains a component `CON, PRN, AUX, NUL, COM`*d*, or `LPT`*d*, where d is a digit, or any of these followed by a period and any other characters.
+The comparison is case-independent.
+In all other cases, returns `#f`.

 `(path-parent `*path*`)`